 Figure 12.
-Price Sensitivity Analysis for Option 4b with additional profit share - Max Price scenario
+Price sensitivity analysis for Option 4b with additional profit share-maximum price scenario

 In other words, the additional profit share is significantly less regressive than the additional royalty.
-When the Sponsoring State does not collect CIT, this means that the ISA's share of the total proceeds
+When the sponsoring state does not collect CIT, this means that the ISA's share of the total proceeds increases when the contractors' profits increase, and the ISA's share decreases when the contractors' profits decrease, reducing the burden on the contractor's bottom line when profits are low.

 The main advantage of an additional profit share is that it is more efficient, and therefore more likely to be sustainable, than an additional royalty.
-It will not charge contractors any additional payment as long as the rate of tax in Sponsoring States is at 25%, regardless of market conditions.
+It will not charge contractors any additional payment as long as the rate of tax in sponsoring states is at 25%, regardless of market conditions.
 It will also take effect at the right time.
-CIT in the Sponsoring State would normally be paid before a profit share based on cash flows, which will allow contractors to carry forward any CIT payment to credit against the additional profit share.
-This order comes from the respective design of an income tax base, which usually depreciates certain expenses over time, and a cash flow tax base, which deducts all costs as they are incurred, and carry forward losses indefinitely.
+CIT in the sponsoring state would normally be paid before a profit share based on cash flows, which will allow contractors to carry forward any CIT payment to credit against the additional profit share.
+This order comes from the respective design of an income tax base, which usually depreciates certain expenses over time, and a cash flow tax base, which deducts all costs as they are incurred and carries forward losses indefinitely.
 This difference leads to positive (taxable) income before a positive (cumulative) net cash flow.
-Especially once we include an uplift on negative cash flows - an annual increase of carried forward cash flow losses determined by an uplift rate, e.g., 5%, or 10%.
-Another advantage is that the profit share would most likely be included in the calculation of a company's Effective Tax Rate (ETR) in a Sponsoring State for the global minimum tax (see explanation in Box 3).
+Especially once we include an uplift on negative cash flows-an annual increase of carried forward cash flow losses determined by an uplift rate, e.g., 5% or 10%.
+Another advantage is that the profit share would most likely be included in the calculation of a company's effective tax rate (ETR) in a sponsoring state for the global minimum tax (see the explanation in Box 3).

 The main challenge with a profit share is that it is harder to administer, and more vulnerable to abuse, than royalties.
-There are two channels for profit shifting: The first is that contractors could understate the value and price of the nodules to reduce their sales revenue.
+There are two channels for profit shifting.
+The first is that contractors could understate the value and price of the nodules to reduce their sales revenue.
 Using publicly quoted prices addresses this risk, although the ISA will still need to monitor volumes and metal content.
 The second risk is that contractors could overstate costs.
-Arguably this risk is at present higher for DSM than land-based mining since there is no historical cost data for DSM that the ISA can use to benchmark costs against.
+Arguably, this risk is at present higher for DSM than for land-based mining since there is no historical cost data for DSM against which the ISA can benchmark costs.

-Having to monitor costs will always make a profit share more difficult to administer than a royalty.
-But, basing a profit share on cashflows, rather than on income, like a CIT, reduces this challenge.
+Having to monitor costs will always make a profit share more difficult to administer than a royalty, but basing a profit share on cashflows, rather than on income like a CIT, reduces this challenge.
 There are two main reasons for this: